einrob/TS_CNN/Traffic_Sign_Classifier.md

     Total Accuracy on new test set = 0.833

-With one false positive out of 6 image samples my network does not perform as well on my new images as on the train and validation set.
+With one false positive out of 6 image samples my network does not perform as well on my new images as on the test and validation set.

 ### Output Top 5 Softmax Probabilities For Each Image Found on the Web